LATEST UPDATE (06/02/2020):

 For Our Associates

-- All VEI associates will be screened for coronavirus risk factors using the CDC guidelines at the entrance to our facilities and are encouraged to diligently monitor their own health and well-being to ensure contamination within the office is minimized.
+- All VEI associates will be screened for coronavirus risk factors using the CDC guidelines at the entrance to our facilities and are encouraged to diligently monitor their own health and well-being to prevent contamination within the office

 - Asking our associates to stay home if they, or someone in their household, are sick